Setting up your homepage with Vogue

 Sections is a Shopify feature that effectively allows merchants to assemble pages from customizable, re-orderable components (or sections!).
 This means tons of flexibility, allowing you to add, remove and reorder sections with just a few clicks.
 Examples of sections include featured products, slideshows, collection listings, or videos.
 You'll access the customization options for all of them from the Sections tab in the theme editor.

-Most sections on your homepage are customizable—you can add and arrange as many as you want.
+Most sections on Vogue's homepage are customizable—you can add and arrange as many as you want.
 The one exception is the Header section, which is fixed, meaning it is anchored to the top of your site cannot be repositioned.
 (You can, however, still customize its content the same as any other section.)